 But let’s pay some attention.
 Matthew mentions four women in the first six verses.
 And all four names recall stories of sin.

 Jesus had to be born sinless, live a sinless life, and die as a perfect and unblemished sacrifice.
 Everyone from Cain and Abel onward has been conceived and born in sin.

-And that’s not because they were conceived through sexual union.… Read the rest
+And that’s not because they were conceived through sexual union.
+God planned for that from the beginning.… Read the rest

 But notice how Paul describes the church.
 It is the household of God.
 I suspect not many people nowadays understand what that means.
-On the other hand, I suspect any modern Christian would quickly agree that “godliness” makes a good one-word definition of proper conduct.… Read the rest
+On the other hand, I suspect any modern Christian would quickly agree that “godliness” makes a good one-word definition of proper conduct.
+Paul calls the source of godliness a mystery.… Read the rest